A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 Rain, Steam, and Speed- The Great Western Railway by J.M.W.
 Turner (1844)

-The railway depicted here is the Great Western Railway, as it was the icon of the industrial revolution in Britain.
+The railway depicted here by Turner is the Great Western Railway, as it was the icon of the industrial revolution in Britain.

-In this famous oil painting, he also tried to portray several negative effects, like the smoke given out because of the revolution.
+In this famous oil painting, he also tried to portray several negative details, like the smoke given out because of the revolution.

 The bridge shown in this famous landscape painting is mainly believed to be the Maidenhead Railway Bridge in London, where Turner lived for over 30 years.